abruzzi/patterns-for-state-management-in-react/README.md

 ### Unveiling Remote Data Fetching

 To load data from a remote server, we will need to define three new states: `loading`, `error`, and `data`.
-Here's how we can go about it:
+Here's how we can go about it typically with a `useEffect` call:

 ```tsx
 //...